What if...... we follow our dreams?Read More

 What made me really happy was that when I picked T up at the end of the day he told me that lots of the children in his class had been really impressed with his cycling outfit and been keen to look at his book.
 If every child who goes dressed as Flying Fergus inspires a class mate to get on a bike and discover how fabulous cycling is, then it’s been a really good day.

-Here’s a selection of the best of the rest I found on Twitter, which I’m hoping give you some inspiration for the easiest World Book Day costume in 2018.
+Here’s a selection of the best of the rest I found on Twitter, which I’m hoping give you some inspiration for the easiest World Book Day costume for 2018.

 Other posts you may like: